The Vital Spinal Fixation System is a subsystem of the Vitality

 of several types of spinal conditions.
 The system consists of a

-variety of spinal rods, pedicle screws, and connectors intended only
+variety of spinal rods, pedicle screws, hooks and connectors intended

-to provide temporary stabilization during the development of a solid
+only to provide temporary stabilization during the development of a

-fusion of the spine with bone graft.
-The system can be rigidly locked
+solid fusion of the spine with bone graft.
+The system can be rigidly

-into a variety of configurations, with each construct being customized
+locked into a variety of configurations, with each construct being

-to the patient’s anatomy.
-All implants are single use only and should
+customized to the patient’s anatomy.
+All implants are single use only

-not be reused under any circumstances.
-The implant system is intended
+and should not be reused under any circumstances.
+The implant system

 The system also includes instrumentation for insertion, securing and